Keepooo/Tastes-Like-Velvet-Covers/README.md

 6. Checkout with the vendor.
 7. Done.
 You now have your own physical copy of TLV.

+**Alternative Steps:**
+1. You are able to buy the vinyl / cd sleeve separate from the vinyl / cd if you want to cut costs.

 ### Option 1: Find a Local Vendor

-You can find a local vendor in your city (or the nearest one) and is considered significantly cheaper than WIP.
+You can find a local vendor in your city (or the nearest one) and is considered significantly cheaper than online vendors.
+You can search this up on a search engine by inputting the city and the custom copy vendor (<city> custom vinyl).

 ### Option 2: Online Vendors

-WIP.
+WIP

+### Option 3: Making the Copy Yourself (CDs / Cassettes)

+WIP

 # Submitting a Custom Cover